Capillary/ecom-api-document/source/includes/_order.md

 OrderId* | Provide the order id that you want to cancel Date* | The date on which the order is created in mm/dd/yy format Comment | Specify the customer's reason for the order cancellation DisplayCommentToUser | Value: True/False.
-Specify whether to make the comment visible or invisible to the customer PGResponse | The response received from the payment gateway OperatorID | Current user id - It could be store, admin, manager DisplayCommentToUser | Value: true, false CancelReason* | Value: Auto populated reason
+Specify whether to make the custom comment visible (True) or invisible (False) to the end-customer
+PGResponse | The response received from the payment gateway OperatorID | Current user id - It could be store, admin, manager CancelReason* | Value: Auto populated reason